ilmente/vue-class/README.md

 # or watch for changes in the code
 yarn build --watch

-# run netlify lambda functions local server
-yarn lambda

 # run the dev server with code watchers
 # and proxies the netlify lambda functions local server
 yarn serve

+# run netlify lambda functions local server
+yarn serve:lambda

 # generate a static website
 yarn generate